-Irish grocery sales were up 6.5% in January 2025 on promotions as Dunnes Stores reached record-level market share following Storm Éowyn, according to Kantar.
+Irish grocery sales went up by 6.5% in January on promotions, as Dunnes Stores reached record-level market share following Storm Éowyn, according to Kantar.

-Data from the market researcher showed that take-home value sales over the four weeks to 26 January 2025 increased by 6.5% compared to the same period last year, despite grocery price inflation increasing 3.4%.
+Data from the market researcher showed that take-home value sales over the four weeks to 26 January 2025 increased by 6.5%, compared to the same period last year, despite grocery price inflation increasing by 3.4%.

 This inflation increase was slightly lower than the one seen in December.

-January also saw shoppers returning to stores more often, making 23 trips on average, but picking up less volume per trip, which was down 1.6% compared to last year.
+January also saw shoppers returning to stores more often – making 23 trips on average – but picking up less volume per trip, which went down by 1.6%, compared to last year.

-Alongside promotions, shoppers continued to spend in January on own label products in an effort to keep costs down.
+Alongside promotions, shoppers continued to spend on own-label products in January, in an effort to keep costs down.

-Overall, own label products hold 44% value market share.
-Brands also saw growth this year, though it was behind total market at 5.3% compared to last year.
+Overall, own-label products held a 44% value market share.
+Brands also saw growth this year, though it was behind the total market, at 5.3%, compared to last year.

-In addition to this, health and wellness were of key concern for shoppers, with an additional €8.9 million spend on fresh fruit and vegetables combined, as well as an 8.6% boost in healthcare spend compared to last year.
+In addition to this, health and wellness were of key concern to shoppers, with an additional €8.9 million spent on fresh fruit and vegetables, combined, as well as an 8.6% boost in healthcare spend, compared to last year.

 Customers also eased off alcohol following Christmas, with spend on no- and low-alcohol products increasing by over 47%.

-Over the latest 12-week period, the number of online shopping trips increased by 11.7% while new shoppers moved to online, with 19% of Irish households purchasing online.
+Over the latest 12-week period, the number of online shopping trips increased by 11.7%, while new shoppers moved to online, with 19% of Irish households purchasing therein.

 Market Share